-Labour hire providers
+Labour hire provider responsibilities

 Labour hire providers have legal responsibilities to keep their employees safe when they are placed with a host.
 Understand your occupational health and safety duties as a labour hire provider.